-A: Yes, you will find that a large number of titles available through Netflix are available in HD.
-Of course, this quality will only be evident if you are streaming the video to an HD equipped television.
+A: Yes, you will find that a large number of titles available through Netflix is available in HD.
+Of course, this quality will only be evident if you are streaming the video to an HD-equipped television.

 A: Yes, Netflix is a metered video streaming service so your allowed usage will be affected.
-Keep in mind that streaming in HD uses a higher bandwidth and will affect your usage at a faster rate than watching videos in standard definition will.
+Keep in mind that streaming in HD uses a higher bandwidth and will affect your usage at a faster rate than watching videos in standard definition.

-Q: On how many different devices can I use Netflix on at the same time?
+Q: On how many different devices can I use Netflix at the same time?

-A: This will depend on the membership plan that you have ordered.
+A: This will depend on the membership plan you have ordered.

 Q: Is there a Netflix app?

 A: Yes, the Netflix app will enable you to watch content from Netflix on any of your mobile devices.
-The introduction of Netflix has changed the video streaming industry instantly, as Australians now have more choices than ever before when it comes to choosing a video streaming service provider.
-Before you make any final decision, check and compare the features and prices to find the one that has what you want for the right price.
+The introduction of Netflix changed the video streaming industry instantly, as Australians now have more choices than ever before when it comes to selecting a video streaming service provider.
+Before you make any decisions, check and compare the features and prices to find the provider that has what you want for the right price.

 Q: Am I charged in USD or AUD when using Netflix Australia?

-A: You would be charged in AUD for the services, Netflix processes the payments locally so that you don't have to be worried about exchange rates.
+A: You will be charged in AUD for the services; Netflix processes the payments locally so you don't have to worry about exchange rates and conversion fees.